top of page

 Life was not always easy as Olga Agnes (my real-life mother and main character in One of Thirteen) experienced in her large family growing up in the 1940s.

-It's safe to assume the face of families are changing, but the same important family values remain
+It's safe to assume the face and size of families are changing, but the same important family values remain -- unconditional love, care, protection, support, encouragement, and teaching right and wrong.

 bottom of page